craftingcity/RollHighOrDie/Magic Rules/Spellcasting.md

 If the result is equal or greater than the Spell's Complexity, you succeed in casting the Spell.
 If the result is less than the Spell's Complexity, it fails, and you gain a stack of the 'Flux Overpressure' [[Condition]].

 ###### Reducing Flux
-Your current total Flux will
+The Flux you gain while casting spells will dissipate over time at rest.

-While you are not in an Encounter,
+While you are not in an Encounter, you may expend a Hit Die

 ###### Succeeding in Divine Casting
 When you attempt Spells using 'Divine Spellcasting' or 'Pact Spellcasting', you expend the Spell's Effort Cost as Piety.
 You cannot expend Piety you do not have.